Denver Dram Shop Liquor Liability AttorneyRequest Free Consultation

 Drunk driving is a problem across all 50 states in the United States.
 Driving while drunk impairs the driver’s reflexes and perceptions and can result in accidents that result in death or injury.
 A Centers for Disease Control (CDC) report from 2012 saw the highest rate of deaths in drunk driving accidents among the 21 to 34 age group.
 The statistics from Colorado mirror the national trend.

 Across the U.S., all states have enacted regulations to prohibit drunk driving and protect the public from the devastating consequences it can result in.
 Apart from laws that make it illegal to drive drunk, there are also laws that regulate businesses that sell alcohol and social hosts who serve alcohol.
 If you have been injured in an accident caused by a drunk driver, you should speak to an attorney who can assess your case and advise you on your rights.
 The Denver personal injury attorneys at Fuicelli & Lee, can help you make sense of your legal position.
 Contact us today for a free consultation.

 Why Choose Fuicelli & Lee

-- At Fuicelli & Lee, all of our attorneys are former prosecutors with 20+ years of experience.
+- At Fuicelli & Lee, several of our attorneys are former prosecutors with 20+ years of experience.
 We are not intimidated by the idea of going to trial to get justice for our clients because we have the experience needed to win in court.

 - Our motto “Experience Matters” is a reflection on the drive, track record, and relentless pursuit of justice held by our attorneys.